thundra-io/thundra-examples-lambda-java/README.md

 ## Hello World Project
 This is a simple example to get started with Thundra.

-With this [example](./hello-world) you will learn how to observe the invocation metrics of lambda functions on Thundra.
+With this [example](./hello-world) you will learn how to observe the invocation of lambda functions on Thundra.

 ## Image Link Extractor Project
 This is the second tier example to get started with Thundra.

-With this [example](./image-link-extractor) you will learn how to observe invocation, log and stat metrics of lambda functions on Thundra.
+With this [example](./image-link-extractor) you will learn how to observe invocation, trace, metrics and logs of lambda functions on Thundra.